Harry Danford

 Harry Danford (born c.
-1939) is a Canadian former politician in Ontario, Canada.
+1939) is a former Canadian politician in Ontario, Canada.
 He was a Progressive Conservative member of the Legislative Assembly of Ontario from 1995 to 1999.

 Background

-Danford worked as a farmer before entering politics, and was a member of the Hastings County Milk and Holstein Clubs.
+Danford worked as a farmer before entering politics and was a member of the Hastings County Milk and Holstein Clubs.

 Politics

-He was a member of the Rawdon council from 1982 to 1984 and served as Reeve and Warden of Hastings County from 1982 to 1994.
+Danford was a member of the Rawdon council from 1982 to 1984 and served as Reeve and Warden of Hastings County from 1982 to 1994.

 In the 1995 provincial election, Danford defeated incumbent NDP candidate Elmer Buchanan by 7,859 votes in the riding of Hastings—Peterborough.
-He was a backbench supporter of Mike Harris's government for the next four years, and served as parliamentary assistant to the Minister of Agriculture and Food for this entire period.
+He was a backbench supporter of Mike Harris's government for the next four years and served as parliamentary assistant to the Minister of Agriculture and Food for this entire period.